 Compartment syndrome is increased tissue pressure within a closed fascial space, resulting in tissue ischemia.
 The earliest symptom is pain out of proportion to the severity of injury.
-Diagnosis is by measuring compartmental pressure.
+Diagnosis is usually by measuring compartment pressure.
 Treatment is fasciotomy.

-Common causes include fractures and severe contusions.
-Rare causes include snakebites, severe exertion, drug overdose (heroin, cocaine), casts, tight bandages, and other rigid circumferential devices that limit swelling and thus increase compartmental pressure.
+Rare causes include snakebites, burns, severe exertion, drug overdose (of heroin or cocaine), casts, tight bandages, and other rigid circumferential devices that limit swelling and thus increase compartment pressure.
 Prolonged pressure on a muscle during coma may cause rhabdomyolysis.

 Symptoms and Signs

-Compartment syndrome usually occurs in the anterior lower leg.
 The earliest symptom is worsening pain.
-It is typically out of proportion to the severity of the apparent injury and is exacerbated by passive stretching of the muscles within the compartment (eg, for the anterior leg compartment, by passive toe flexion, which stretches the toe extensor muscles).
-Pain, one of the 5 P's of tissue ischemia, is followed by the other 4: paresthesias, paralysis, pallor, and pulselessness.
+It is typically out of proportion to the severity of the apparent injury and is exacerbated by passive stretching of the muscles within the compartment (eg, for the anterior leg compartment, by passive ankle plantar flexion and toe flexion, which stretches the anterior compartment muscles).
+Pain, one of the 5 Ps of tissue ischemia, is followed by the other 4: paresthesias, paralysis, pallor, and pulselessness.
 Compartments may feel tense when palpated.

-Diagnosis must be made and treatment started before pallor or pulselessness develop, indicating necrosis.
-Diagnosis is by measuring compartmental pressure (normal ≤ 20 mm Hg), usually with a commercially available wick catheter.
+Diagnosis must be made and treatment started before pallor or pulselessness develops, indicating necrosis.
+Clinical evaluation is difficult for several reasons:

-Last full review/revision October 2007 by James R. Roberts, MD
+Last full review/revision December 2014 by Danielle Campagne, MD